copperdogma/next-authjs-psql-base-template/scratchpad.md

 Double check your suggestions.
 Verify they're best practice and not already implmented.

-Then make a comprehensive list of all of your suggestions to improve the codebase as a markdown checklist.
+Then make a comprehensive list of all of your suggestions to improve the codebase as a markdown checklist with checkboxes.
 Be sure to include as much detail as possible as I'll be giving it to another AI to implement.

 ---